Dick Elliott (politician)

-Dick Elliott (September 26, 1935 – June 7, 2014) was a Democratic member of the South Carolina Senate, representing the 28th District since 1992.
+Dick Elliott (September 26, 1935 – June 7, 2014) was a Democratic member of the South Carolina Senate, representing the 28th District from 1992 to 2012.
 He was previously a member of the South Carolina House of Representatives from 1982 through 1992.
 He went to Wingate Junior College, now Wingate University, and to Clemson University.
 Elliott was a real estate developer.
 In 1959, he founded Elliott Realty, a real estate company.
 In 1971, he developed Eagle Nest Golf Course.
 He served on the Horry County, South Carolina Council and the North Myrtle Beach, South Carolina City Council.